HDFGroup/hdf5/doc/contributing.md

 	* Any file ever created with HDF5 must be readable by any future version of HDF5.
    If the purpose of your patch  is to modify HDF5 data model or file format, **please** discuss this with us first.
 File format changes and features required those changes can be introduced only in a new major release.
-	* HDF5 has a commitment to remaining *machine-independent*; data created on one platform/environment/architecture **must** remain readable by HDF5 on another.
+	* HDF5 has a commitment to remaining *machine-independent*; data created on one platform/environment/architecture **must** remain readable by HDF5 on any other.
-	* For binary compatibilty no changes are allowed to public APIs and data structures in the maintenance releases; new APIs can be added.
+	* For binary compatibility no changes are allowed to public APIs and data structures in the maintenance releases; new APIs can be added.

 * **New features are documented** - Any new features should have proper documentation; talk to us if you have any questions.